vkhazin/email-svc/README.md

 * In Service Settings select 'Deployment credentials' on the left hand
 * Configure deployment username and password - it can be used for git and for ftp deployment, record password - it cannot be displayed again as far as I could find
 * Back to Azure Portal find your Function App, select 'Function app settings' again
-* Select 'Go to Kudu' - new page will option
+* Select 'Go to Kudu' - new page will open
 * Select Kudu icon on top left
 * Select 'Source control info' in the main content - it will display json with git url
-* Now (finally) you can push your code to the git repo that represents Azure Function App
+* Now (finally) you can push your code to the git repo that represents Azure Function App, git url is from the 'Kudu' portal and username/password are from the 'Service Settings'

 ## Request ##
 ```